fredmorcos/tvrank/README.md

 }
 ```

-See the `examples/` directory for a fully-functioning version of the above.
+See the `query` example under the `examples/` directory for a fully-functioning version of
+the above.